How Many Qubits Can Be Teleported? Scalability of Fidelity-Constrained Quantum Applications: Experimental Setup

 \subsection{Experiments}

-The experimental evaluation is organized into three experiments.
-Experiments~1 and~2 provide a parametric characterization of \gls{QApp}-level reliability, focusing on the impact of parallel entanglement generation, end-to-end distance, and memory coherence time.
-Without loss of generality, these experiments consider fiber-based links and \gls{NV}-center-based quantum memories.
-Experiment~3 then addresses the central question of this work, \emph{how many qubits can be teleported reliably under fidelity constraints in different deployment scenarios}, by extending the analysis to heterogeneous settings including \gls{FSO} links and trapped-ion-based quantum memories.
-The experiments are described below.
+The evaluation is organized into three experiments.
+Experiments~1 and~2 provide a parametric characterization of \gls{QApp}-level reliability by analyzing the impact of parallel entanglement generation, end-to-end distance, and memory coherence time.
+To isolate these effects, both experiments consider fiber links and \gls{NV}-center-based memories.
+Experiment~3 addresses the central question of this work, namely how many qubits can be teleported reliably under fidelity constraints in different deployment scenarios, by extending the analysis to heterogeneous settings including \gls{FSO} links and trapped-ion-based memories, while remaining within the single-\gls{QR} scope of Section~\ref{sec:system_model}.